 Dance can be taken from Year 9 up to Scholarship level and is a fully recognised University entrance subject.

-Students in Dance experience a number of different dance styles and learn about the context and history of these dances.
-They also learn to about the creative process and choreograph their own works.
+Students in Dance experience a number of different dance styles and genres and learn about the context and history of these dances.
+They also learn about the creative process and choreograph their own works.
+As well as this they learn interpersonal skills that enable them to communicate with clarity and in a positive manner.
+They also become familiar with working in a team and as individuals.

 The Drama Department at MAGS is a vibrant meeting place for Performing Arts students and an excellent subject choice for students who wish to pursue a career in acting, as well as for those who enjoy performing, and who want to develop self-confidence.
 The courses we offer in Drama include: